Last updated: May 14, 2025

 - Viscose is biodegradable

-- Conventional viscose is not sustainable
+- Nevertheless, conventional viscose is not sustainable

 Because viscose is based on the natural raw material cellulose, it has similarly good climate-regulating properties to the natural fibers cotton or wool.
 It is very absorbent and can absorb up to 400 percent of its own weight in moisture.
-At the same time, the fabric does not appear wet, but has a cooling effect.
-An advantage over pure natural fibers: Viscose dries super fast and is therefore popular for travel towels, vegan sneakers or outdoor textiles.
+At the same time, the fabric does not appear wet but has a cooling effect.
+An advantage over pure natural fibers: Viscose dries super fast and is therefore popular for travel towels, vegan sneakers, or outdoor textiles.

 No petroleum is used in the production of viscose, and cellulose cultivation mostly does without pesticides.
 This has a positive effect on the skin compatibility of the fibers: pure viscose contains hardly any harmful substances and is ideal for allergy sufferers.